Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- His most recent appearance came on Saturday against the Oakland Athletics, when the right-hander tossed five scoreless innings while giving up two hits.
+- The righty's last time out was on Sunday against the Oakland Athletics, when he tossed seven innings, surrendering one earned run while giving up just one hit.

-- The 27-year-old has put together a 4.85 ERA and 8.8 strikeouts per nine innings in 14 games this season, while giving up a batting average of .213 to opposing hitters.
+- The 32-year-old has amassed an ERA of 3.32, with 7.8 strikeouts per nine innings, in 18 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.